mdfnam/QnA/Parts of Speech.md

 *Sentence:* I was eating an apple yesterday.
 - `I` : It contains a meaning in itself, representing myself, and is not bound by time.
 Therefore, it an Ism.
 - `was eating` : It conveys meaning and is also linked with time since it is in the past tense.
-Therefore, it is a Fi'l. **Note:** In the English language, there are instances where a single verb is formed by combining more than one word.
+Therefore, it is a Fi'l. **Note:** In English, there are instances where a single verb is formed by combining more than one word.
 - `an` : It conveys meaning only when followed by a word (noun).
 Therefore, it is a Harf.
 - `apple` : It contains a meaning in itself, representing an eating object, and is timeless.
 Therefore, it is an Ism.
 - `yesterday` : It conveys a meaning as it is the name of the day, referring to the day that preceded today.
 It is not stuck in that time, rather, it is the name for a specific time.
-Therefore, it is an ism again.
-(More explained below)
+Therefore, it is an ism.
+(Explained below)

 Alternatively, we can also say that all words that are neither fi'l nor harf belong to the Arabic part of speech Ism.

 *Using Elimination Method: 'yesterday'*
 - **Checking Fi'l:** It cannot be a fi'l since it does not have any present, future, and past tenses.
 - **Checking Harf:** It cannot be a harf since there is no word following it without which it won't make any sense.